-If a person is bloated and feels sick and tired, changing their eating habits may help.
-However, if these symptoms persist no matter what someone eats, it could be a sign of an underlying health condition.
+If a person is bloated, nauseous, and tired, changing their eating habits may help.
+However, if these symptoms persist, it may be a sign of an underlying health condition.

 People with a bloated stomach, nausea, and tiredness may find their stomach feels enlarged, tight, and uncomfortably full.

 They may have a stomach ache or pass more gas than usual.
 In some cases, salty foods and carbohydrates can make someone feel sleepy or bloated.

 In this article, we look at the causes of bloating, nausea, and tiredness, and what people can do to relieve these symptoms.

 There are many reasons why a person might have a bloated stomach and be feeling sick and tired.
 Read on for some potential causes.